-However, data in the 21st century have accounted for a total of 10,000 Tasmanian Aborigines descended from full-blood women, still in the nation, from the Wybalenna people and others.
-Other reports of 150,000 Tasmanians include descendants from mixed marriages and DNA tests are winnowing that number.
+However, data in the 21st century account for a total of 10,000 Tasmanian Aborigines descended from full-blood women from the Wybalenna people and others.
+Additional reports of 150,000 Tasmanians include descendants from mixed marriages, according to DNA testing.

 The Tasmanian Aborigines sometimes confuse anthropologists, because they are/were different from Australian Aboriginals and certainly different from New Zealand Maoris and Papua New Guinea Natives.